elixir-lang/elixir-lang.github.com/learning.markdown

 <h4 class="resource">Elixir Sips</h4>

-<a class="cover" href="http://elixirsips.com" title="Elixir Sips
-: Learn Elixir with Two Short Videos Each Week :
+<a class="cover" href="http://elixirsips.com" title="Elixir Sips: Learn Elixir with Two Short Videos Each Week
 – with Josh Adams"><img src="/images/learning/elixir-sips.png" alt="ElixirSips cover" width="190" /></a>

 Elixir Sips is a screencast series that provides 2 short videos - typically from 2 to 7 minutes, but occasionally much longer - each week.
 The videos consist of various topics, ranging from exploring a module in the standard library to trying out a new project to building a web-based Tetris game from scratch.